denpo1022/Using-Morphological-Filter-to-detect-missing-teeth-from-gears/README.md

 <br>&nbsp;(e) opening it with structure element <b>gear_body</b> to get rid of the teeth, dilating that with structure element <b>sampling_ring_spacer</b> to bring it out to the base of the teeth, dilating that with the structure element <b>sampling_ring_width</b> to bring the next image out to the tip of the teeth, and subtracting the last two results to get a ring that just fits over the teeth.
 <br>&nbsp;(f) AND it with the original image to produce an image of just the teeth.
 <br>&nbsp;(g) dilating the teeth image with the structure element <b>tip_spacing</b> produces the solid ring image which has spaces in the solid ring wherever there are defects in the teeth.
-<br>&nbsp;(h) subtracting it from the sampling ring leaves only the defects, which are dilated by structure element <b>defect_cue</b>.
+(h) subtracting it from the sampling ring leaves only the defects, which are dilated by structure element <b>defect_cue</b>.
 5. Show the output images.
-6. Write a simple report in a separate cell.
-7. Upload your Jupyter code file (*.ipynb)

 ![figure1](gear_tooth_procedure.png "Figure1")